 Receiving S.M.A.R.T. status bad backup and replace error

 If the computer can boot after pressing the F1 key immediately backup all information on the computer and contact the hard drive manufacturer for replacement or additional help.
 In some very rare cases, the S.M.A.R.T. implementation on your computer may have issues of its own and may need to be patched before replacing the hard drive.

-If I get a S.M.A.R.T. error is it ok if I continue to use my hard drive?
+If I get a S.M.A.R.T. error, should I continue to use my hard drive?

 As stated above, S.M.A.R.T. is designed to detect upcoming failures in the hard drive.
 While the hard drive may not fail for several months, it is still inevitable that the hard drive will fail.
 It is ok to continue to use the hard drive, however, we highly recommend that if you are still under warranty that you consider getting the drive replaced before your warranty runs out.